jakobib/angularjs2014/angularjs-library-services.md

 better connect with external systems.
 Nevertheless current library systems are rarely build of loosely coupled parts that could be used independently.
-The background of this abidance on monolithical systems must be discussed elsewhere.
-One reason might be a lack of motivation to provide library services via open APIs.
+The background of this abidance on monolithical systems must be discussed elsewhere, but one reason might be a lack of motivation to provide library services via open APIs.

 ## Library services and APIs